 - When you need to care for your health.

-We live in a time that makes us feel we need to put others first at our own expense.
+We live in a time where we must put others first at our own expense.
 While this is the popular belief, it is not the smartest.
-You are the only person who will have your absolute, 100%, best interest in mind.
-That means that YOU are the only person who knows when you need to be selfish for your own good and health.
+You are the only person who will have your absolute, 100% best interest in mind.
+That means YOU are the only person who knows when you need to be selfish for good health.
 You deserve it.